Nepiki/Guides/Frogger-(PlayStation).md

 # Synopsis
   |
 -- | --
-Set Difficulty | 6/10
+Set Difficulty | 8/10
-Approximate time to master | 5 hours
+Approximate time to master | 8 hours
 Minimum numbers of playthroughs needed | 1
 Number of missable achievements | 0
-Does difficulty affect achievements? | Not applicable Hardest achievement of the set | Uncanny Performance
+Does difficulty affect achievements? | Not applicable Hardest achievement of the set | Waste Hopper & Sand Hopper

 # Introduction
 In this section, you can give a short synopsis about the game, your